§ 4001 Legislative findings and statement of policy.

 (12) Maintenance requirements for sediment control during construction and stormwater management structures after construction is completed.

-(d) The Department may adopt, amend, modify or repeal rules or regulations after public hearing to effectuate the policy and purposes of this chapter.
-The conduct of all hearings conducted pursuant to this chapter and the promulgation process shall be in accordance with the relevant provisions of Chapter 60 of this title.
+(d) (1) The Department may adopt, amend, modify or repeal rules and regulations after public hearing to effectuate the policy and purposes of this chapter.
+The conduct of all hearings conducted pursuant to this chapter and the promulgation process shall be in accordance with the relevant provisions of Chapter 60 of this title, and all other provisions of Delaware law.
+Notwithstanding the foregoing or any other provision of Delaware law, the Department and any other approval authority shall, for purposes of approval, after June 24, 2016, review required applications for land disturbing activities using the guidelines set forth herein until such time that the Department adopts new regulations which become final pursuant to the requirements of this chapter.
+The guidelines to be used are as follows:

 § 4007 Local sediment and stormwater programs.